AndreaMovilla/Quality-Assurance/Adittional documentation.md

     G
     end
 ```
-The project contains four blocks: User inputs, Register and Resampling, Folder organisation and Quality Assurance.
+The workflow contains four blocks: User inputs, Register and Resampling, Folder organization and Quality Assurance.
-On User inputs the neccesary images to run the package are described.
+On User inputs the necessary images to run the package are described.
 Register and Resampling explains the use of the
 input images to run Register_Resampling.py.
-Folder organisation shows the necesary organisation of the images used in
+Folder organization shows the necessary organization of the images used in
-the next block, Quality assurance, where PET image quality analysis is explained.
+the next block, Quality Assurance, where PET image quality analysis is explained.
 The dotted lines represent the inputs
-of Register and resampling, while the solid lines represent the inputs of Quality assurance.
+of Register and Resampling, while the solid lines represent the inputs of Quality Assurance.
 # Input requirements
  To run this package, the user needs: